vulcu/waveshape-synth/README.md

 ![Automatonism Interface Patch](./images/ws-automatonism-main.png)

 ## Installation ##
 To use this project, install it locally and open it with Pure Data or Purr Data.
+If installing it as a library, remember to add that library folder to PD's _Search Paths_.

-It intended to be compatible with the vanilla distribution of [Pure Data](https://puredata.info/downloads/pure-data) and should not require additional dependencies (if this isn't the case then please let me know).
+_Waveshape-Synth_ is intended to be compatible with the vanilla distribution of [Pure Data](https://puredata.info/downloads/pure-data) and should not require additional dependencies (if this isn't the case then please let me know).

 ## Algorithms ##
 This project uses the following algorithms for waveshaping and signal limiting: